hawigit/BDFD_Ad_Watcher/README.md

 > * **Permissions**: On the very first run, Bluestacks will ask for USB debugging permission.
 Make sure to check **"Always allow from this computer"** so the app can connect silently in the future.

 ## Usage
-1. Open Bluestacks.
-2. Open BDFD app.
-3. Click on your bot.
+1. Open Bluestacks, open BDFD app, click on your bot.
-4. Make sure you don't scroll down, go to BDFD Ad Watcher, click **Connect to bluestacks**, then click **Start**.
+3. Make sure you don't scroll down, go to BDFD Ad Watcher app, click **Connect to bluestacks**, then click **Start**.
-5. To stop the program, click **Stop**.
+4. To stop the program, click **Stop**.

 ## How to Configure Settings
 The app includes configuration tabs to map button coordinates and change templates if your Bluestacks screen layout / BDFD UI differs from the default template.